zamazan4ik/awesome-pgo/article/article.md

 ### SQLite

-TODO: Write a story about how I was ignored by SQLite developers

 SQLite is one of the most famous databases for good reasons.
 It's easy to use, performant, and well-supported - sounds like a good candidate for PGO optimization, right?
 I thought in the same way and decided to optimize SQLite with PGO.
+I quickly googled for "SQLite PGO" and... found a note in the official SQLite documentation!
+It said (approximately) - "PGO doesn't bring measurable effects on SQLite performance".
+Challenge accepted.

-At first, I used [Clickbench](https://github.com/ClickHouse/ClickBench) (btw, nice OLAP benchmark!) for PGO experiments with SQLite.

-After my tests, a PGO note was [removed](https://www.sqlite.org/docsrc/info/43c1154ec6af8b4dbbde3fe64b6c1887868c3f43cb72b1bfaa5821082cc1099c) from the documentation.
+At first, I used [Clickbench](https://github.com/ClickHouse/ClickBench) (btw, nice OLAP benchmark!) for PGO experiments with SQLite, performed all required test routines, and [reported](https://sqlite.org/forum/forumpost/19870fae957d8c1a) the results back on the SQLite forum.
+After some discussions and performing another round of tests (since developers asked me to test additionally with a built-in SQLite benchmark instead of ClickBench), a PGO note was [removed](https://www.sqlite.org/docsrc/info/43c1154ec6af8b4dbbde3fe64b6c1887868c3f43cb72b1bfaa5821082cc1099c) from the documentation.

-Then I created [another](https://sqlite.org/forum/forumpost/7fd3c9a43a) forum topic to add a note about **positive** PGO effects on SQLite.
-And... didn't get any answer at all for some reason.
-I even sent an email to "drh@sqlite.org" and "ggw@sqlite.org" - also no response.
+I still wanted a bit more - explicitly mention in the SQLite documentation that PGO works, and PGO should be used by SQLite users if they want to achieve better performance with the database.
+That's why I created [another](https://sqlite.org/forum/forumpost/7fd3c9a43a) forum topic to add a note about **positive** PGO effects on SQLite.
+And... didn't get any answer at all.
+I even sent an email to "drh@sqlite.org" and "ggw@sqlite.org" (found these emails somewhere on the official SQLite website) - also no response.
 For now, it's the end of the story.
-If someone has good contacts with SQLite devs - please ask them about PGO documentation for the database.
+If someone has good relationships with SQLite devs - please ask them about PGO documentation for the database.
 If you are a SQLite developer - you don't need even to ask, you can commit to the documentation directly ;)

 Lessons learned: